pingcap/docs-cn/scale-tidb-using-tiup.md

     tiup cluster scale-in <cluster-name> --node 10.0.1.4:9000
     ```

-#### Solution 2: Manually scale in the TiFlash node
+#### Solution 2: Manually remove a TiFlash node

-In special cases (such as when a node needs to be forcibly taken down), or if the TiUP scale-in operation fails, you can manually scale in a TiFlash node with the following steps.
+In special cases (such as when a node needs to be forcibly taken down), or if the TiUP scale-in operation fails, you can manually remove a TiFlash node with the following steps.

 1. Use the store command of pd-ctl to view the store ID corresponding to this TiFlash node.